EdenWise/hjcrc/readme.md

 #### Original Conversion

 I started originally with a Microsoft-Word document and I converted it to Markdown.
-This is the line I used (`--wrap=none` because text editors have the ability to do word wrapping [pandoc by default will insert newlines at 72 characters]):
+This is the command I used (`--wrap=none` because text editors have the ability to do word wrapping [pandoc by default will insert newlines at 72 characters]):

     pandoc.exe --from docx --to markdown --wrap=none .\hjcrc.docx --output .\hjcrc.md